Google Analytics tags

 Does the image in your external mirror wobble or vibrate while driving?
 It may be a sign that the glass face has come loose.

-If the image in one of the external mirrors seemed to wobble when driving with the vibration of the car the glass face may be partially detached from its backing.
-If this is the case one can gently pull on the glass by the edge using a fingernail to pry it free from the housing to remount it before it is lost.
-If you can see that the adhesive backing has partially released but the glass seems to be stuck, applying a little heat from a hairdryer to the glass may help release the last little bit of the backing.
+If the image in one of the external mirrors seemed to wobble when driving due to car vibration, the glass face may be partially detached from its backing.
+If this is the case, one can gently pull on the glass by the edge with a fingernail to pry it free from the housing, and remount it before it is lost.
+If you can see that the adhesive backing has partially released but the glass still seems stuck, applying a little heat from a hairdryer to the glass may help release the remaining backing.

-If it seems you are applying more than then just a little force the source of the wobble may be elsewhere in the mirror mount or its adjusting gimble and is not addressed in this document.
+If it seems you are applying more than just a little force, the source of the wobble may be elsewhere in the mirror mount or its adjusting gimbal, and is not addressed in this document.

 The original part is a high-quality glass mirror and is a very expensive dealer part, $200+.
-The aftermarket replacements are made of plastic and are not of the same quality, so, I feel it is worth the effort to reuse the original glass part.
-If the root cause of the glass coming loose is that the sealing paint on the back of the mirror glass has failed, causing the glass to detach from its adhesive backing sheet, here is how to fix it:
+The aftermarket replacements are made of plastic and are not of the same quality, so I feel it is worth the effort to reuse the original glass part.
+In most cases, the root cause of the glass coming loose is that the sealing paint on the back of the mirror glass has failed, causing the glass to detach from its adhesive backing sheet.
+Here is how to fix it:

-• Clean and then spray the back of the mirror glass with white epoxy spray paint.
-If desired using a darker color paint will make the letting on the passenger side mirror more visible.
+• Spray the back of the mirror glass with epoxy or urethane spray paint.
+If desired, using a darker paint color will make the lettering on the passenger-side mirror more visible.

-• I avoided using acrylic paint as it can be prone to adhesion issues as the original paint had.
-Also;
+• I avoided using acrylic paint as it can be prone to adhesion issues.

 • I purchased the spray paint at a home improvement/hardware store to reseal it and let it dry overnight.